herd/herdtools7/pac_tests/notes/ordering/ordering.md

 Load instruction, in case we use virtual addresses, may have some additional dependencies to check that the virtual address is canonical.
-These dependencies are present also without Pointer Authentication, but PAC allow to generate non canonical pointers.
-To do this we must add a branching event at each load that depend of the input address, and an intrinsic control dependency between this event and the load event each times we see an `ldr` instruction.
+These dependencies are present also without Pointer Authentication, but PAC allow generating non-canonical pointers.
+To do this we must add a branching event at each load that depend on the input address, and an intrinsic control dependency between this event and the load event each time we see an `ldr` instruction.

 Here is an example of `ldr` success: